Sometimes in the wintertime Rotorua air quality exceeds the safe and acceptable level set by the Ministry for the Environment.

 The most vulnerable to the adverse health effects of our air pollution are the very young, the elderly and those who suffer from respiratory conditions such as asthma.

 Approximately 228 tonnes of fine particulates are discharged annually into Rotorua's air.
 We need to reduce this by 60 tonnes to meet the safe and acceptable standards set by the Ministry for Environment.

-The biggest source of Rotorua's urban air pollution (58%) is from solid-fuel burners for home heating - wood burners, multi burners and open fires.
+The biggest source of Rotorua's urban air pollution (58%) is from solid-fuel burners for home heating.

 What can you do?

 Rotorua's air quality is a community problem and we all need to take action to help clean it up.
 There are several ways you can make a difference:

 - Choose clean heating, such as heat pumps, pellet fires and low emission wood burners.

 - Get firewood early.

 More than 50 percent of Rotorua households source their firewood well before the winter months, making sure it is ready to burn.

 Wood takes at least 12 months to dry, so whether you buy your firewood or collect it, the earlier you get your wood the longer it has to dry.